-Category A SENIORS Over 18 at any point during year of competition Category B YOUTH Ages 14 - 18 at any point during year of competition Category C MASTERS Over 50 at any point during the year of competition
+Category Definition SENIORS Over 18 at any point during the year of competition YOUTH Ages 14-18 at any point during the year of competition MASTERS Over 50 at any point during the year of competition LADIES Female over 18 at any point during the year of competition

 - 2.4.
-These Competition Rules apply equally to all categories, and to Regional, World Championships, as well as to any other FIPS-Mouche Championship (Masters). - 2.5.
-Each World Championship must include a Conservation Symposium.
+These Competition Rules apply equally to all categories, and to Zonal (i.e. European), World Championships, as well as to any other FIPS-Mouche Championship (Masters). - 2.5.
+Each World Championship must include a Conservation Symposium. - 2.6.
+From 2020 onwards: - Senior, Masters, and Ladies World championships take place in even years, - Regional Zonal championships take place in odd years - Youth World championships take place each year. - 2.7.
+Championships within the same geographical area / zone might be organized as combined.
+In such a case they must be run on different sectors and evaluated separately.